apache/iotdb/docs/UserGuide/Cluster/Cluster-Setup.md

 -->

 # 1. Purpose

-This article is the setup process of IoTDB Cluster (1.0.0).
+This document describes how to install and start IoTDB Cluster (1.0.0).

 # 2. Prerequisites